jagohine/1800_202430_DTC15/README.md

 - ...Hi!
 My name is Jago Hine and I'm excited to start coding.
 - ...Hi my name is Zoey, I am happy to start the journey of we dev!
 - ...Hi my name is Khai, nice to meet you!
+Hi there

 ## 3. Technologies and Resources Used